He has successfully completed assignments for several clients including the following:

 To provide a consistently delivered and highly professional service.

 A competitive market rate.
-This would normally be delivery-based because FCL works on a business to business basis.
-FCL can offer a discount for a longer engagement (the average price per month for a 6 month engagement would be cheaper than that for 3 months).
+This would normally be delivery-based because FCL works on a business to business basis and FCL can offer increasing discounts for a longer engagements.
 The savings in time and travelling expenses for all off-site work will be passed on to the client by way of a reduced rate.
-Of course, these will also reduce the client's costs, reduce traffic congestion and reduce pollution.
+These will also reduce the client's costs, reduce traffic congestion and reduce pollution.
 There will be less environmental damage and extra available time to support the client which would otherwise have been spent travelling.

 The details of FCL's work with all clients are strictly confidential, even if no formal confidentiality agreement has been signed.
-If a prospective client wishes to get in contact with one of FCL's previous clients then FCL will contact the former client and, once permission is given, pass on their contact details.
+If a prospective client wishes to contact one of FCL's previous clients, this may be possible once permission is given.

 FCL runs a laboratory equipped for electronics design and development work currently up to about 6 GHz.
 For higher frequencies, test equipment is hired as required.
-The actual equipment used or hired would be determined by the client's requirements and agreed with the client before starting the contract.
-FCL is flexible in providing regular progress reports to the client and adjusting its procedures to support the typical evolution of the project.
+The actual equipment used would be determined by the client's requirements and agreed with the client before starting the contract.

 - Using public and other energy efficient transport instead of car travel, wherever this is possible.
 (For two contracts extending to more than 3 years, the transport for travelling to and from the client's site was a bicycle.)

-- Working with the client to allow, where possible, travelling during off-peak times.
+- Working with the client to allow possible travelling during off-peak times.

 - Maintaining a 'minumum printout policy'.

-- Adopting an in-house repair policy for electronic equipment wherever possible.
+- Adopting an in-house repair policy for electronic equipment.